 Can my department continue to engage in assessment of learning outcomes as we have in the past?

-Yes!
-These revisions are meant to increase flexibility and focus our efforts on improving student learning, not to prevent departments from continuing practices that work well for them.
-If you want to take this route, your department will investigate the question Are students demonstrating mastery of our program’s learning goals?
+If traditional assessment activities are useful for your department, absolutely!
+If you want to take this route, your department will investigate a question of the form Are students demonstrating mastery of our program’s learning goals?

 What do you mean by “directly examining student performance”?

-Your assessment activities should involve taking a direct look at student work in some form.
+Your assessment activities should involve taking a direct look at student work or performance in some way.
 That might include written work, responses to exam questions, or performance in oral presentations, among many other possibilities.
-It does not include some other ways of collecting data, for instance surveying student satisfaction, which might provide valuable information but don't provide direct insight into students' academic performance.
+It does not include some other ways of collecting data, for instance surveying student satisfaction or conducting student focus groups, which might provide valuable information but don’t provide direct insight into students' academic performance.

 What if we aren’t sure how to answer our question?